-Have you noticed a sharp increase in the number of posts on your IG feed tagged with ‘AD’ at the beginning of the caption?
-While it may look like everyone and their cat are suddenly working with dozens of brands overnight, in truth not much has *actually* changed.
+Have you noticed a sharp increase in the number of IG posts on your feed tagged with ‘AD’ at the beginning of the caption?
+While it may look like all blogger is suddenly working with dozens of brands overnight, but in truth not much has *actually* changed.
 There has been a change in legislation and it’s safe to say these changes rocked the blogosphere last week – I wish I was being dramatic but it’s literally all I saw on my Twitter feed for days!
 I’m a huge advocate of being genuine and transparent, so I wanted to discuss these changes, how I will be disclosing my collaborations and what it all means.

 The regulations from the CMA

 So ICYMI, the CMA (Competitions and Markets Authority) released some new guidelines which detail how content creators and bloggers should disclose paid-for partnerships, gifts, campaigns, affiliate links and everything in between.
 Want the Cliff Notes version?
 They are essentially aiming for maximum transparency for any and all compensation for a post/mention and the guidelines are MUCH stricter than ever.
 The term “compensation” is pretty broad now, previously it referred to paid collaborations but the CMA want products which are gifted and loaned to be included…even though we’re not paying our photographers, hosting fees or bills with a bottle of gifted perfume 😉

 As a summary of the above documents, it’s important to note the following points:

 - You must disclose when you’ve been paid…and gifted or loaned an item.
 This counts as ‘payment’ or an incentive to post about it.

 - Discounts, competitions and giveaways must be disclosed to make it implicitly clear that this is a partnership.